Next event Sunday 28 July, 2019

 Peek into the Past is when Tocal Homestead comes alive with the sights and sounds (and smells) of yesteryear.
 It is a wonderful old fashioned day out for all the family.
 Grandparents will reminisce, there's nostalgia for the parents and the children will make some very interesting discoveries about our past.

 The sounds of working horses and heritage tractors and machinery mingle with the aromas of scones and apple pies baking in the old wood stove.
 Make sure you see the blacksmiths working at the forge and then enjoy a piece of damper from the camp fire, topped with 'cocky's joy'.
-Try your hand at the ancient art of water divining or a traditional bush game.
-Then watch the local straw broom maker at work - he'd be happy to sell you one.
+Try your hand at a traditional bush game and then watch the local straw broom maker at work - he'd be happy to sell you one.

 Keep an eye out for the 'redcoats' of the soldiers of the 73rd Regiment of Foot, they will fire their muskets and march through the site - keeping law and order and the King's peace.
 And they don't mind if you wander around their encampment and chat to them about what they do.